Rosa-Palaci/IoT-Mancuerna/README.md

 We will be using the agile method of Scrum to organize this project.
 You can find our Trello [here](https://trello.com/b/mt1Vwk40/scrum-iot-mancuerna).

+## Client and Edge Stages <a name = "client_edge"></a>

+To run the emulation environment, it is necessary to add the myuav.py in the folder examples/uav/ of this [repo](https://github.com/intrig-unicamp/mininet-wifi), and then run 'sudo python examples/uav/myuav.py'

+The emulation was tested in Ubuntu 20.04

 ## Files <a name = "files"></a>